-Dr. Jeanette Pope joined the Department of Geosciences at DePauw University in 2002 and is now a full Professor and the Faculty Sustainability Coordinator.
-She teaches several environmental geoscience courses, including hydrogeology, geochemistry, and environmental science seminar.
-She hopes that her classes are pathways to more sophisticated understandings of the powerful, interacting physical and chemical systems that govern our planet.
-Recently, her research interests have shifted towards using the campus as a living laboratory for sustainable systems.
-As such, she actively works with students, faculty, staff, and administrators to help promote and advance sustainability activities on campus, both in an out of the classroom.
+Dr. Jeanette Pope joined the Department of Geosciences at DePauw University in 2002 and is now a full Professor and the Director of the Ullem Campus Farm and Center for Sustainability.
+She teaches several environmental geoscience courses, including hydrogeology and environmental science seminar, as well as a First-Year Seminar entitled “Campus Sustainability 101.”
+She intends for her classes to be pathways for students to develop sophisticated understandings of the interacting physical, chemical, biological, and social systems that govern our planet in order to understand how planetary boundary conditions should inform human behavior.
+As a self-described “tree hugger,” Jeane is also personally motivated to provide students of all disciplinary backgrounds not only the knowledge and skills that they can use to envision an environmentally just and sustainable world, but also the courage and fortitude to work towards their vision.
+Her research interests involve using the university campus as a living laboratory for sustainable systems.
+As such, she actively works with students, faculty, staff, and administrators to help promote and advance sustainability activities on campus, both in and out of the classroom.